 Who is affected by H.R.
 4626?

-The agency would face more procedural requirements, more disclosures, and stricter findings before it could issue or update appliance standards.
+The agency would face more analyses, more disclosures, and stricter findings before issuing any standard — and a new revocation process it must respond to on a deadline.

 Energy-efficiency advocates